Contextualize Me -- The Case for Context in Reinforcement Learning

 \section{Conclusion}

-Towards our goal of creating more general and robust agents, we need to factor in possible changes in the environment.
-We model these changes with the theoretical framework of contextual Reinforcement Learning (cRL) and reason about what demands cRL introduces to the agents and the learning process, specifically regarding the suboptimal nature of conventional RL policies in cRL.
-With \CARL, we provide a benchmark library designed for generalization to study cRL and which contextualizes popular benchmarks.
-It allows us to empirically demonstrate that contextual changes disturb the learning even in simple settings, and that the final performance and the difficulty correlates with the number of factors and the magnitude varying.
-We also verify that context-conditioned policies outperform standard RL policies on average, as suggested by our theoretical discussion.
-Our specialized, state-modulating contextual policy architecture \CGArch provides a direct way of training such context-conditioned policies in cRL.
-We expect this to be a first step towards better solution mechanisms for contextual RL problems and therefore one step closer to general and robust agents.
+Towards our goal of creating general and robust agents, we need to factor in possible changes in the environment.
+We \revteditor{propose modeling these changes with the framework of contextual Reinforcement Learning (cRL) in order to better reason about what demands \acl{cRL} introduces to the agents and the learning process, specifically regarding the suboptimal nature of conventional RL policies in \ac{cRL}}.
+With \CARL, we provide a benchmark library which contextualizes popular benchmarks and is designed to study generalization in \acl{cRL}.
+It allows us to empirically demonstrate that contextual changes disturb learning even in simple settings and that the final performance and the difficulty correlate with the magnitude of the variation.
+We also verify that context-oblivious policies are not able to fully solve even simple contextual environments. \revteditor{Furthermore, our results suggest that exposing the context to agents even in a naive manner impacts the generalization behavior, in some cases improving training and test performance compared to non-context-aware agents.} We expect this to be a first step towards better solution mechanisms for contextual RL problems and therefore one step closer to general and robust agents.